siemens/ros-sharp/README.md

 #### Installation ###

 To use ROS# with the HoloLens, simply clone this fork and stay on the master branch.
 Then open the Unity project and import the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity).
 The toolkit provides a version of Newtonsoft.Json that works on the HoloLens, as well as other tools/features you will want during HoloLens development.
 Follow the Mixed Reality Toolkit configuration instructions, and you will be good to go.
+I use the 2017 version of MRTK, not vNext.

 ### Architecture ###